Configure SSL for JDBC Connections

 Install a certificate in the system trust store

-If embedding is not available, you will need to configure the Java Runtime to trust your certificate.
+If embedding is not available, you will need another way to configure trust.
 Also, it may be easier to do this than to embed the certificate in every workbook.
+Instructions are included for Windows, Mac and Linux platforms below.

 For Windows: